vaibhavpandeyvpz/katora-java/README.md

 ### Providers

-Recommended approach is to organise services into Providers and install them onto your container and delegate service registrations as shown below.
+Recommended approach is to organise services into `Provider`s, install them onto your container and delegate service registrations as shown below.

 Here is our provider #1 that actually registers the services.